Version 1 (custom machined, estimated cost $1500)

 For your amusement, here's a photo of a naive observer looking through the device:

-Version 2 (commercially available components, estimated cost $1075)
+Version 2 (commercially available components, estimated cost US $1300)

-The headrest and holder for the optical rail are available from:
+The head/chin rest system and the device for mounting the optical rail to this system (AccessoRack) are available from:

 http://www.opt.uh.edu/uhcotech/headspot.html